hbctraining/Intro-to-R-flipped/lessons/08_identifying-matching-elements.md

 ![matching3](../img/in-operator3.png)

-In these previous examples, the vectors were small and so it's easy to count by eye; but when we work with large datasets this is not practical.
-A quick way to assess whether or not we had any matches would be to use the `any` function to see if **any of the values contained in vector A are also in vector B**:
+In these previous examples, the vectors were so small that it's easy to check every logical value by eye; but this is not practical when we work with large datasets (e.g. a vector with 1000 logical values).
+Instead, we can use `any` function.
+Given a logical vector, this function will tell you whether **at least one value** is `TRUE`.
+It provides us a quick way to assess if **any of the values contained in vector A are also in vector B**:

 ```r
 any(A %in% B)
 ```

 The `all` function is also useful.
-Given a logical vector, it will tell you whether all values returned are `TRUE`.
-If there is at least one `FALSE` value, the `all` function will return a `FALSE` and you know that all of A are not contained in B.
+Given a logical vector, it will tell you whether **all values** are `TRUE`.
+If there is at least one `FALSE` value, the `all` function will return a `FALSE`.
+We can use this function to assess whether **all elements from vector A are contained in vector B**.

 ```r
 all(A %in% B)